al1brn/docgen/doc/tree-tree.md

 ### Creating a whole tree

-A tree can be created using the [add](tree-tree.md#add) method with the following pseudo code:
+A tree can be created using the ['#add' not found]() method with the following pseudo code:

 ``` python
 class MyTree(TreeDict): # of TreeList or TreeChain or your own implementation